hpi-swa/smalltalkCI/README.md

 smalltalkCI is able to *file in* single files, lists of files, and `SCICustomScript`s which can be used to only run certain scripts on certain platforms.
-The path to the project directory is available via `SmalltalkCI projectDirectory` if you need to access other project resources in a custom script.

 ```javascript
 SmalltalkCISpec {